ImperialCollegeLondon/safedata_validator/docs/command_line_tools/safedata_validate.md

 containing data using `safedata` formatting  and report on any problems.
 The code
 validates:

 1. The data submission formatting of the file.
-  1. All taxonomic names against either the [GBIF taxonomy database](../install/gbif_validation.md) or the [NCBI taxonomy database](../install/ncbi_validation.md).
+1. All taxonomic names against either the [GBIF or NCBI taxonomy databases](../install/taxonomic_validation.md).
 1. All location names against a locations gazetteer.

 The package can be imported in Python for use within other frameworks.
 However, the package also provides a command line tool, that allows it to be  installed and run as a